oisintohak/Farm-To-Fork/README.md

 **Implementation:**

+The user can sort products by distance with their device location using the geo-location API or with an address assigned to their profile.
-The user can easily access their shopping cart and proceed to checkout where they will be prompted to enter a delivery address.
+The user can also easily access their shopping cart and proceed to checkout where they will be prompted to enter a delivery address.
 This address will then be used to calculate a distance for each product and determine if it is within the delivery radius.
 There will be an order summary displaying a delivery status for each product.

+**Status**: user story fulfilled

 -----